 In pursuit of these aims, the Patterson Court Office supports the community's vision to be a community of support that recognizes the value of unique individuals and organizations and promotes their engagement in the larger community through relationship building, collaborative learning and the process of self-discovery.

-Patterson Court is home to a diverse community of 14 service-based and social fraternities, eating houses and sororities.
-Sixty-three percent of Davidson women and 45 percent of Davidson men participate in Patterson Court organizations, taking advantage of the many opportunities for leadership, service, and fellowship.
+Patterson Court Council is home to a diverse community of 16 service-based and social eating houses, fraternities and sororities.
+On average 80 percent of Davidson women and 40 percent of Davidson men participate in Patterson Court Council organizations, taking advantage of the many opportunities for leadership, service, and fellowship.

 To join a fraternity, you must receive a bid for membership and must meet the national GPA requirement for the organization you hope to join.
 Houses with facilities offer meal plans for upperclassmen.